chemelb/dotfiles/README.md

 ## Customize/extend

-You can put your custom settings, such as Git credentials in the `system/.custom` file which will be sourced from `.bash_profile` automatically.
+You can put your custom settings, such as Git credentials in the `system/.custom` file which will be sourced via `.bash_profile` or `.zshrc` automatically.
 This file is in `.gitignore`.
+Please provide custom git creds, or override mine in git/.gitconfig.

+In the `runcom/` folder you can find files that were symlinked into $HOME, and which may also be edited.
+Depending on your preference for bash vs zsh, you can edit `.bash_profile` or `.zshrc`.
+Shared stuff should go into `runcom/.common`.

 Alternatively, you can have an additional, personal dotfiles repo at `~/.extra`.